Heat Records Topple Across Sweltering Asia

-(MENAFN- Gulf Times) Temperature records are being toppled across Asia, from India's summer to Australia's winter, authorities said Friday, in fresh evidence of the impact of climate change.
+Bangkok: Temperature records are being toppled across Asia, from India's summer to Australia's winter, authorities said on Friday, in fresh evidence of the impact of climate change.

 The sweltering temperatures match longstanding warnings from climate scientists and come as countries from Greece to Canada battle record heat and deadly wildfires.